The Sorraia

 wild in Portugal, are, to me, "the guardian angels of dun".
 They are an

-extremely endangered breed, and are being conserved now.
+endangered and rare breed, and are being conserved now.
 This photo, which is

 also the background for this web site, used with permission of Dr.